DenisLabrecque/DenisLabrecque.github.io/_posts/2017-01-11-engagement.markdown

 <h5>November 14, 2016</h5>
 <p><em>We almost broke up.</em></p>
 President Shoemaker gave us a few dollars to spend at Palms Grille that semester.
 We went that Sunday evening.

+<p class="coralie-texting">For those last few days, I had been perceiving that something was bothering Denis.
+His reticence made me nervous, especially on that Sunday, when he invited me to supper at the Palmes Grille after hardly speaking a word to me all day.</p>
 <p class="denis-texting">As we were eating, I grilled Coralie about understanding God's will, especially at her wanting to go to Hungary.
 How, I asked, would she know something like that for certain, if God didn't speak to her directly.</p>
 <p class="denis-texting">That had been on my mind for a long time, and in relation, I affirmed, "we've been hanging out too much lately."
 "Our paths are not convergent: therefore, so that this doesn't get even more difficult for you, and so you can pursue the life goals you have chosen, I don't think it's right to continue leading you on."</p>
 <p class="coralie-texting">"But I also need to correct you on this one point: I never said that our paths were irreconcilable.
 In fact, that is the very opposite of what I believe.
 I believe in a God of the impossible Who reconciles the irreconcilable, Who plans that two incredibly similar people of the same nationality, with agreeing philosophies, and with the same interests, should meet at the same place at the same time, a time when they both needed such a meeting.
 I took a chance on you because I was wholly convicted that my God's favourite pastime is to perform miracles, small and large.
 I was so confident that I never thought of taking that chance as taking a risk.
 There are no risks in trusting God.
 Maybe I was—and still remain—naive to believe in all of that.
 But the Lord has always carried out His Will in my life through miracles in the past; consequently, it's difficult for me to give up on you so easily.
 You were one of God's miracles in my life—and you had become my new dream."</p>